-The main topics of study include a selection from the following indicative list: basic vocabulary; basic grammar and syntax; and translation from basic Greek to English.
+The module will further students understanding of more complex features of New Testament Greek grammar and syntax and further skills in translating basic Greek to English.
 The selection of specific texts for student translation and comparison with selected English translations will be guided educational and according to language acquisition considerations.

-The module will also include an introduction to some of the print and computer-based resources that assist in accessing the Greek text, e.g., lexica, introductory grammars, grammatical and linguistic analyses, and concordances.
-The module will include translation practice of portions of the New Testament from the beginning.
+The module will further students' skills in using the print and computer-based resources which assist in accessing the Greek text, e.g., lexica, introductory grammars, grammatical and linguistic analyses, and concordances.
+The module will include analysis and translation of portions of New Testament Greek from different authors and genres.